dos-group/vessim/example_node/README.md

 ```
 ssh pi@raspberrypi
-sudo apt update
+sudo apt update && sudo apt upgrade
 sudo apt install git vim python3-pip i2c-tools
 sudo pip install smbus psutil cpufreq pi-ina219
 git clone https://github.com/opsengine/cpulimit.git
-cd cpulimit; make; sudo cp src/cpulimit /usr/bin; rm -rf cpulimit
+cd cpulimit; make; sudo cp src/cpulimit /usr/bin; cd ..; rm -rf cpulimit
 git clone https://github.com/dos-group/vessim/
-sudo sh example_node/init.sh
+sudo sh vessim/example_node/init.sh
 sudo reboot
 ```

-The installation of PyTorch on Raspberry Pi via `pip` is not possible as the package is not compiled for the Pi's architecture.
-However, PyTorch can be installed on Raspberry Pi by compiling it manually or by using a pre-built wheel.
+The installation of PyTorch and Torchvision on Raspberry Pi via `pip` is not possible as the package is not compiled for the Pi's architecture.
+However, PyTorch and Torchvision can be installed on Raspberry Pi by compiling it manually or by using a pre-built wheel.
 For more detailed instructions on the installation process, please refer to the following resource: https://qengineering.eu/install-pytorch-on-raspberry-pi-4.html.